 Go bird watching!
 Cape May is the one place in the world where you can see: more than 30,000 migrating birds of prey, a monarch butterfly migration with counts that have exceeded 500 passing insects per minute, millions of migrating shore birds every spring, and even more songbirds.
 With the perfect climate, even in winter, Cape May attracts a great diversity of birds and insects.
 The dragonfly migration in August is a wonder to behold.
 No one knows to where they migrate!
 There are many wonderful tours and events held at the Cape May Bird Observatory and friendly and knowledgeable folks on hand to help you.
 Captain Travis operates the Skimmer Salt Marsh Safari that takes an educating tour through the salt marshes aboard a 40-ft. pontoon boat.
 Naturalists point out the birds that inhabit this area and teach about the eco-system, which sustains the marshes.
 They will impart their wisdom about the horseshoe crab and its importance to the migrating sea birds, as well as conservation efforts of the Osprey, and the marine biology of this sensitive eco-system.
 A sunset cruise aboard the ‘Skimmer’ is not to be missed and is high on the list for memorable excursions.

-If you are into spending time on the water, you can rent a kayak or paddleboard.
-In Cape May, kayaking or paddling is a perfect way to experience nature up close and personal.
+If you are into spending time on the water, you can rent a kayak, surf or paddleboard.
+In Cape May, kayaking, surfing and paddling are perfect ways to experience nature up close and personal.
 Don’t forget your hat, sun lotion and water bottle!

 Boat Rides and Fishing Charters!